Subscribe to updates

 Cabinet Forward Plan Monthly Monitoring

-The committee was scheduled to monitor the Cabinet's latest Forward Plan, which sets out key decisions to be taken by the Cabinet and individual Cabinet Members over the coming year.
-As part of its terms of reference, the committee was expected to consider the Forward Plan and comment on items relating to services within its remit.
-The Cabinet Forward Plan included items such as reports from select committees, public previews of matters to be considered in private, and decisions related to the Rural Activities Garden Centre, The Hillingdon Care Company Ltd, and contract awards for Deprivation of Liberties Service Contracts and Advocacy Services.
+The committee was set to monitor the Cabinet's latest Forward Plan, which details key decisions and other decisions to be taken by the Cabinet over the coming year.
+The report outlined the actions available to the committee, including providing comments on future executive reports and requesting further information.
+Items on the plan relevant to the committee's remit included reports on the Rural Activities Garden Centre, The Hillingdon Care Company Ltd. (THCC) reporting, the Older People's Plan update, and the award of contracts for Deprivation of Liberties and Advocacy Services.

 Work Programme